Music-Bot-for-Jitsi/Jimmi/docs/ARCHITECTURE.md

 ### Docker

-As an alternative to using the compiled binaries we provide also a setup using Docker (or another container runtime) or Docker Compose.
-The setup process and all details are described [here](./DOCKER.md) in more detail.
+As an alternative to using the compiled binaries we provide container images that can be used with Docker (or another container runtime).
+Additionally we provide an example Docker Compose file.
+The setup process and all details are described [here](./DOCKER.md).

 ## Automations